Linguistics Major (B.A.)

 Psychology of Language 2

-Select two elective courses from list below, one of which must be a 600- or 700- level LING or ENGL course 38
+Select three elective courses from below list, two of which must be a 600- or 700- level LING or ENGL course 38

 LING 779Linguistic Field Methods4